AbelCP-Design/clear-picture-sa-framework/src/sa-principles/information-timeliness.md

 - Operators may not naturally notice missing updates if stale data looks the same as fresh data.
 - Subtle time-based visual cues prevent silent degradation of the operator's Situation Awareness.

-> As Endsley notes in *Designing for SA*:
-> “Without representation of timeliness, people may fail at the early stages of SA, never progressing to comprehension or projection.”

 </div>

 <div style="border: 1px solid #ddd; border-radius: 10px; padding: 20px 20px 30px 20px; margin: 30px 0 30px 0; background-color: #fafafa; box-shadow: 0 2px 4px rgba(0,0,0,0.05);">